Lyapis Trubetskoy

-On 17 March 2014 frontman Siarhei Mikhalok announced that the band would be dissolved, on 31 August the band ceased to exist and broke up in two ensembles: Brutto and Trubetskoy.
+On 17 March 2014 frontman Siarhei Mikhalok announced that the band would be dissolved.
+Accordingly on 31 August the band ceased to exist and split into two ensambles: Brutto and Trubetskoy.

+The group resumed its activities in 2022 against the background of Russia's invasion of Ukraine.

 History

 Popularity in the 2000s

 In January 2009 their album Manifest became "the best album of the year 2008" according to the West Records top-list and The Lenta music review.
 In August 2009 they played as headliners at the “Be Free” festival organized by the European Radio for Belarus in Chernihiv (Ukraine) together with Vopli Vidopliassova, Hair Peace Salon, and more Belarusian and Ukrainian rock bands.
 Lyapis Trubetskoy was one of the bands that performed (in December 2013) for Euromaidan-protesters in Kyiv, Ukraine.

 Dissolution

-Frontman Siarhei Mikhalok announced mid-March 2014 that the group would cease to exist the next 1 September.
+Frontman Siarhei Mikhalok announced in mid-March 2014 that the group would disband in September 2014..
 The groups farewell concert was given in the Valeriy Lobanovskyi Dynamo Stadium in Kyiv, Ukraine on 26 August.
 Mayor of Kyiv Vitali Klitschko was present at this concert.

 Former band members led by Pavel Bulatnikaw formed a new band Trubetskoy Minsk.
 Siarhei Mikhalok founded the band Brutto.